Example interview questions for retail banking, insurance and actuarial graduate jobs

 - Willis Towers Watson is said to ask you ‘What does an actuary do?’

-- Lloyds Bank and RBS are said to ask about your willingness to relocate.
+- Lloyds Banking Group and RBS are said to ask about your willingness to relocate.

 - RBS interviewers reportedly ask you to tell them three facts about the organisation.

-- Lloyds Bank is said to ask you what differentiates the bank and graduate scheme from its competitors.
+- Lloyds Banking Group is said to ask you what differentiates the bank and graduate scheme from its competitors.

-- Lloyds Bank has asked: ‘The programme involves customer facing roles – how did that influence your decision to apply?’
+- Lloyds Banking Group has asked: ‘The programme involves customer facing roles – how did that influence your decision to apply?’

 - Aon’s past interview questions are said to include: ‘How do you expect to build a client base having only been in the market for a short time?’